YACS-RCOS/docs/README.md

 # Welcome to Yacs!
-It's so nice to see you!
+It's so good to see you!

 ### About
 This site is the home of (nearly) all Yacs documetation.